-Medical device inventions, primarily, will be considered for the first cohort; however, all life science innovations are welcome.
+All life science inventions are welcome.
 (Future cohorts may focus on other industry sectors.)

 Applicants must have an interest in validating the product and market for their invention, and willingness to participate in the program to advance commercialization of their inventions.
-They must be available to participate in the cohort that will run from approximately June/July through October 2019.
+They must be available to participate in the cohort that will run from approximately June through October 2020.

-Five to eight teams of UT Health San Antonio faculty with medical device inventions will be selected to participate in TechNovum.
+Five to eight teams of UT Health San Antonio faculty with life science inventions will be selected to participate in TechNovum.
 Each winning applicant will be limited to a team of 3 participants.